 When trying to heal an inflamed, damaged gut, the Candida diet is the best place to start.
 By adding a few gut-healing foods such as probiotics, and taking time out to ‘de-stress’, you’re on your way to fully repairing your intestinal lining.

-It’s also important to cut out the inflammatory foods mentioned above (especially sugar and alcohol!) and be sure to include a gentle source of fiber in your diet.
+Healing can only begin when you cut out the inflammatory foods mentioned above (especially sugar and alcohol!) and be sure to include a gentle source of fiber in your diet.
 If it’s not possible to eat only organic foods, at least try to ‘eat local’ and reduce the amount of artificial additives in your diet.

 As your Candida clears up, you should find that your Leaky Gut Syndrome repairs itself too.
 The Ultimate Candida Diet program contains lots of advice on repairing your gut and avoiding inflammatory foods.
+Get started today!